assembly-edu/terms-of-service/terms.md

 #### You agree to:

-* Only connect to the Assembly platform with the authorisation of the person with data protection responsibilities within your school (a role commonly referred to as ‘data protection lead’, likely to be the head teacher or a senior leader)
+* Only connect to the No More Marking system with the authorisation of the person with data protection responsibilities within your school (a role commonly referred to as ‘data protection lead’, likely to be the head teacher or a senior leader)
 * Retain Your responsibility as the Data Controller, and comply with the legal responsibilities it brings, over the data held within the platform, including its accuracy and completeness
 * Have full responsibility for Your account, and the credentials related to Your account, and ensure no unauthorised access to it
 * Only connect to the platform if You are able to do so in accordance with the Data Protection Act